Deep Dale

-Deep Dale is a short steep-sided gorge near Buxton, Derbyshire, in the Peak District of England.
+Deep Dale is a short, steep-sided gorge near Buxton, Derbyshire, in the Peak District of England.
 It is distinct from another Deep Dale, near Sheldon, 4 mi to the east.

 The dale is cut into a plateau of farmland and lies just south west of the hamlet of King Sterndale.
-The head of the valley is called Back Dale and there is a side valley called Horseshoe Dale.
+The head of the valley is called Back Dale and there is a side valley named Horseshoe Dale.
 Wye Dale is at the foot of the valley to the north.
 The valley is dry over the summer but has a winterbourne stream, fed by the Deepdale Side Resurgence spring and another spring by Thirst House Cave further up the valley.
 The stream runs into the River Wye.